Parth-Narse/Parth-Narse/README.md

 ## Hi there 👋
-About
+About:-

+I try to build projects that are actually useful.
+Sometimes that means solving real problems, other times it’s just building something interesting to explore an idea.
-I build and experiment with machine learning systems and software that solve practical problems.
-My work focuses on applying models to real-world use cases rather than just theory.
+I focus on machine learning systems and software that can be applied in practical scenarios rather than just theory.
+The goal is to make things that work, improve over time, and can be useful beyond a single assignment.

-What I work with

-Languages:
+Languages:-

 Python
 JavaScript
+C++

-Core Areas:
+Core Areas:-

 Machine Learning
 Data Processing
 Backend Development

-Tools and Technologies:
+Tools and Technologies:-

 scikit-learn
 NumPy / Pandas
 Flutter
 REST APIs

 What I’m building
 ML-based classification systems (like Breed Sense) Data-driven applications